needle-mirror/com.unity.polyspatial.visionos/Documentation~/SupportedFeatures.md

 - **Bake to Mesh**: In this mode, a dynamic mesh is baked for every particle system every frame.
 It closely aligns the visuals with Unity rendering, allowing leverage of most features of Unity's built-in particle systems, including custom shaders authored with ShaderGraph.
 However, this mode currently imposes a significant performance overhead.
 We are actively working to improve performance for baked particles.

 **Note:** Baked Mesh billboard particles only face the camera if there's an unbounded volume camera and ARSession in the scene.
 You can add an ARSession to the scene by right-clicking in the Editor **Hierarchy** window and selecting **XR &gt; AR Session** from the context menu.

+- **Bake to Texture**: In this mode, a texture is baked for every particle system every frame.
+This mode is more performant for large particle systems than Bake to Mesh, while maintaining close visual parity with Unity rendering.
+This mode is currently limited to billboard and mesh particle render modes, and incurs a longer shader warm time.
+Billboarded particles in this mode will orient toward the camera properly.

 **Note:** VFXGraph is not currently supported in PolySpatial.